Neural Nets and Symbolic Reasoning

 How do people interpret

-noun-noun compounds such as gas
+noun-noun compounds such as

 tank or penguin movie?